ankitfirebolt/GenAIus-Notes/README.md

 # GenAIus-Notes
-A Smart Notes App that uses Generative AI
+A Smart Notes App that uses Generative AI to summarize and add references